WindSoilder/WindSoilder.github.io/docs/why_mongodump_is_fast.md

 ## Why mongodump is fast
 With curiosity, I have written a mongo database Synchronizer which synchronize from one database to other database.

-When I finish this, I try to test it with `mongodump/mongorestore` pair, surprisingly, `mongodump/mongorestore` is super faster than my implementation.
+When I finish this, I try to benchmark it with `mongodump/mongorestore` pair.
+Surprisingly, `mongodump` is super faster than my hypothesis.

-### Test result
+### Benchmark
 #### Scenario
 A database with 4 collection, each collection have 1,000,000 document, every document is `{"a": "b"}`, no index for each collection.

-The mongod is deployed in my local machine.
+The mongodb is deployed in my local machine.

 #### Result
 Here is my testing result: